hectormiranda8/stock_bot/ReadME.md

 ## TODOs
 * Config file, to include:
     * firefox/chrome installation path
+    * booleans to decide whether to open firefox, chrome or both
     * booleans for whether or not the browser should be opened when an item is found in stock
     * firefox/chrome user agent (just google "my user agent" and copy